tfaure42/YAPT/README.md

 #### What tests are provided?

 +. full_cases.py : This test file gathers content from many others full tests that can be passed as well to yapt.py.
-These tests are generated combinatorially and there are a *lot* of cases.
+These tests are generated combinatorially and there are *lots* of cases.

 +. regular_tests.py : Some tests that should be enough to check most of your ft_printf feature (but probably not all).
 It also gathers other regular test sets.